Tenemo/threshold-elgamal/README.md

 It was written as clearly as possible, modularized, and with long, explicit variable names.
 It includes out-of-the-box VS Code configuration, including recommended extensions for working with the library and/or contributing.

+**This is not a cryptographically audited library, make sure you know what you are doing before using it.**

 ## Contributing

 The JavaScript/TypeScript ecosystem seems to be lacking in modern, functional ElGamal libraries that work out of the box with reasonable default (this library isn't at that point yet).
 All PRs are welcome.